Yoska393/ReciprocalBLUP/README.md

   <img src="blup_abstract.png" width="600" >
 </div>

-Here we store the script used for the study.
+Here we store the script and data used for the study.